hminst/adb-dev-live/tools/deepl-proxy/README.md

 ## Security Notes

-- The proxy should only be run locally for development
+- **Node.js server**: Should only be run locally for development
-- For production use, deploy behind proper authentication/authorization
+- **Cloudflare Worker**: Suitable for production, but consider adding:
+  - Authentication/authorization (API keys, tokens)
-- Consider adding rate limiting for production deployments
+  - Rate limiting
+  - IP allowlisting if needed
 - Never commit your API key to version control
+- Use Cloudflare Workers secrets for API keys in production

 ## Troubleshooting